 Employ a digital postbox that creates an encrypted and secure digital mail ecosystem that eradicates pesky spam and unwanted messages

-The hybrid approach to modernisation
+The hybrid approach to modernization

-In this scheme, citizens can still opt to receive post in the mail but the majority of them have converted to receiving important and sensitive documents such as letters from the bank using a more secure digital postbox.
+In this scheme, citizens can still opt to receive posts in the mail but the majority of them have converted to receiving important and sensitive documents such as letters from the bank using a more secure digital postbox.

 As with most smart technology, the point of having a smart postal service is to truly make the experience more efficient and even enjoyable.
 After all, no one wants to wait in line at a post office for hours.
 And surely no one wants to wait for important hospital or bank records in the mail.
 By turning “smart,” the focus becomes directed at the consumer and their needs.